rgburke/wed/README.md

   - Highlight line or line number cursor is on.
   - Set session or buffer level variable using ":" syntax. i.e. `s:ln=0;` to
     turn off line numbers at global level.
-  - Add functions to wed config language to implement new functionality and further expose existing functionality.
-This allows commands to be run by name without mapping them to keys.
-These functions can map to existing commands e.g. `retab`.
   - Remap keys in config.
 Users should have the ability to define non-recursive mappings.
   - Add ability to filter file through external commands e.g. sort